 No free version has to opt for premium.

 Price: Premium plan starts from $30/month with a free trial period before purchase.

 5.)
 Parallels Access

-Another one justifying its title, Parallels Access shows no difference between your desktop and mobile versions.
-In fact, it differentiates itself from other remote desktop softwares to be more mobile-friendly.
+Another one justifying its title, Parallels Access, shows no difference between your desktop and mobile versions.
+In fact, it differentiates itself from other remote desktop software to be more mobile-friendly.
 The service has an excellent mobile app crafted for quickly accessing any remote device.
 It’s more like you’re working on a cloud server where everything is put in one place to access and work.
-Aside, it also lets users copy and paste files in remote devices very easily.
+It also lets users copy and paste files on remote devices very easily.

 - Great for accessing files in Windows via Android and macOS via iOS.